LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 ### How to format your code

 Use Prettier for formatting.
-Default settings are fine
+The default settings are fine.

 ### How to create components